There’s nothing like an early taste of poverty for instilling a lifelong appreciation of money and financial freedom.

 When children are raised in a culture of safetyism, which teaches them to stay “emotionally safe” while protecting them from every imaginable danger, it may set up a feedback loop: kids become more fragile and less resilient, which signals to adults that they need more protection, which then makes them even more fragile and less resilient”The Coddling of The American Mind

 To get to financial independence you are going to have to take some risks (in your investing and in your career / business), make some tough choices and live through some setbacks.
-No one said that getting to financial independence was easy.
-At least, not on this blog.
+No one said that getting to financial independence was gonna be easy.
+Not on this blog anyway.

 Someone smart once said that there are 2 phases of a man’s life: the hunt and the feast.
 The hunt is not supposed to be easy.
 The hunt is about testing ourselves versus the elements.
 The feast is the reward and tastes all the better for the struggle.